Tantrisse/Factorio-mods-manager/README.md

 The correct mod name to use is the last part of the URL : `bobplates`.

+## A note on mod not installing / updating

+When Factorio is updated to a newer version, it sometimes don't break / change anything for some mods.

+This create a situation where (for exemple) there is no version listed of FNEI for Factorio 1.0.0 ([api response](https://mods.factorio.com/api/mods/FNEI)) because the latest mod version for Factorio 0.18 works fine.

+The only way to install this mod when using Factorio 1.0.0 is by using the `--downgrad` flag.
+The script will now install / update the mod using the latest release available for Factorio < 1.0.0 (here Factorio 0.18).

+Beware that it don't check if the mod is compatible and should only by used if you're sure that all your mods are compatible with your Factorio version.

 ## License ##

 The source of **Factorio Mod Manager** is Copyright 2019 Tristan "Tantriss"